kevinkamm/AquacultureStochasticFeeding/README.md

 The most recent data concerning salmon futures can be downloaded from [fishpool.eu](https://fishpool.eu/forward-price-history/) while agreeing to their terms of usage.

 Historical soybean futures are not available publicly to the best of our knowledge and we only provide a preprocessed sample based on market data to test the code.
-Results may differ from the values in presented in the paper.
+Results may differ from the values presented in the paper.